 For one, developers learn and adapt to new technologies as they evolve, which means that if you choose to stick with your current platform, you will have to find developers that can work with your technology.

 Using the simple supply-demand rule, the older your technology is the less supply of developers willing or capable to work with it.
 And when there is demand but little supply, prices will go up and those developers will be expensive.
+Consider using survey campaign management to determine if your technology is in demand or not.

 Also, since there is no support for the technology anymore, everything you want to build on top of it will have to be done manually.
 This means that it will take a longer time to build, but also it means that it is not as secure and as stable as it would be if it had an army of developers behind it.
 Even if your developer is the best in the world, testing is still crucial.